Gesetze der Liebe

 Gesetze der Liebe: Aus der Mappe eines Sexualforschers (English: "Laws of Love: From the Portfolio of a Sexologist") is a 1927 film produced by Magnus Hirschfeld, a sexologist who ran the Berlin Institut für Sexualwissenschaft ("Institute for Sexual Science"), Hermann Beck and the Humboldt-Film-Gesellschaft.

-Like its predecessor film from 1919, Anders als die Andern (English: "Different from the Others") – believed to be the first film in the world which positively depicted gay men – it campaigned against Paragraph 175, the provision of the German Penal Code which prohibited sex between men (sodomy law).
+Like its predecessor film from 1919, Anders als die Andern (English: "Different from the Others") – one of the first films to openly depict homosexuality – it campaigned against Paragraph 175, the provision of the German Penal Code which prohibited sex between men (sodomy law).

 Plot

 The film is framed as a lecture in five chapters, given by Magnus Hirschfeld.
 Hirschfeld was a sexologist from Berlin and an early gay rights activist.

 The film dealt with sexual intercourse in the animal kingdom, discussing gestation, birth, and the nurturing of newborns, before dealing with "sexual intermediates" in chapter four, a term used by Hirschfeld to refer to certain gender and sexual minorities: hermaphrodites (intersex people), transvestites (cross-dressing and transgender people) and homosexuals.

 The fifth and final chapter was an abridged version of Anders als die Andern entitled Schuldlos geächtet!
 Tragödie eines Homosexuellen ("Innocently Outlawed!
 Tragedy of a Homosexual").